albertas/deadcode/README.md

 - [ ] All options should be able to accept dot-separated path or a generic name, e.g. "marshmallow.Schema" vs "Schema", documentation should cleary demonstrate the behaviour/example that "Schema" means "*.Schema".
 - [ ] Redefinition of an existing name makes previous name unreachable, unless it is assigned somehow.
+- [ ] Check if file is still valid/parsable after automatic fixing, if not: halt the change and report error.

+## Release notes
+- v2.3.0:
+    - Add `--dry` option.
+    - Update error codes to use DCXX format instead of DCXXX.